-Warrant Liability
+Warrant Liabilities

-The Company accounts for the Warrants in accordance with the guidance contained in ASC 815-40 under which the Warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
-Accordingly, the Company classifies the Warrants as liabilities at their fair value and adjust the Warrants to fair value at each reporting period.
+The Company accounts for the warrants in accordance with the guidance contained in ASC 815-40 under which the warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
+Accordingly, the Company classifies the warrants as liabilities at their fair value and adjust the warrants to fair value at each reporting period.
 This liability is subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in our statement of operations.
-The Public Warrants for periods where no observable traded price was available are valued using the Binomial Lattice Model.
+The Public Warrants for periods where no observable traded price was available were valued using the Binomial Lattice Model.
 For periods subsequent to the detachment of the Public Warrants from the Units, the Public Warrant quoted market price was used as the fair value as of each relevant date.
-The Private Placement Warrants for periods where no observable traded price was available are valued using the Black Scholes Option Pricing Model.
+The Private Placement Warrants were valued using the Black Scholes Option Pricing Model as of the Initial Public Offering and the Binomial Lattice Model as of June 30, 2021.

-Net Income Per Ordinary Share
+Net Income (Loss) Per Ordinary Share